D’s Chinese Fire Wings

 3-4 Tablespoons water (enough to make the slurry with cornstarch)

-In a large frying pan over high heat, add the oil and allow the oil to get hot.
+In a large frying pan over medium-high heat, add the oil and allow the oil to get hot.
 Add the dried chilies, garlic and ginger, quickly stir frying so they it doesn’t burn.
-Lower to medium-high heat and continue to cook while stirring for another minute or two.
+Continue to cook while stirring for another minute or two.
 This allows the chilies to release its heat and infuse into the oil along with the fragrance of the garlic and ginger.

 Carefully add the chicken wings in the pan in one layer and turn the heat back up to high, allow the chicken to brown and turn as needed to brown the wings all over.
 This will take approximately 10-14 minutes.